Sufficient dimension reduction for regression with metric space-valued responses: Introduction

+Recently proposed Fr\'echet dimension reduction methods can be found in the works of \cite{ying2022frechet, dong2022frechet}, and \cite{zhang2023dimension}.
+The central theme in these methods involves finding an equivalent representation of $Y$ in the Hilbert space that preserves the distance between the original objects in $\bOmega_Y$.
+With the embedding, existing dimension reduction techniques such as ordinary least squares (OLS; \cite{li1989regression}), sliced inverse regression (SIR; \cite{li1991sliced}), minimum average variance estimation (MAVE) and its variants (eg. \cite{xia2002mave, xia2009adaptive}) are then applied.
+It is assumed that $(\bOmega_Y,\rho)$ is continuously embeddable in a Hilbert space to allow for the construction of a {\it universal kernel} on $\bOmega_Y$.

+However, this comes with some restrictions on the metric space.
+For instance, $(\bOmega_Y,\rho)$ needs to be of the negative type to allow for embedding in a complete and separable Hilbert space as stated in Proposition 2 of \cite{zhang2023dimension}.
+While this assumption may be satisfied in many applications, the requirement can be quite restrictive.
+Moreover, whether a given kernel is universal or not depends on the metric space under consideration, as not all popular kernels such as the Gaussian and Laplacian kernels are universal beyond the Euclidean space, see \cite{micchelli2006universal}.
+Therefore, choosing the appropriate kernel is crucial even if the metric space is continuously embeddable in a Hilbert space.
+Besides, constructing kernels come with the additional cost of choosing the optimal tuning parameters, which is not trivial in some cases.
+Lastly, using the kernel approach can be computationally intensive.

+In this paper, we propose a Euclidean embedding approach which allows for slight distortions.
+By merely requiring $(\bOmega_Y,\rho)$ to be embeddable in the Euclidean space, we avoid the continuous embedding condition.
+Note that the metric $\rho$ already maps any two objects in the response space to $\R$.
+Thus, we only need to find a low dimensional representation of the pairwise distance matrix, which preserves the distance between the objects in their original space.
+There is an extensive body of work on how to do this, see \cite{huber1985projection, bickel2018projection, matousek2013}, and \cite{li2008projective}.
+We adopt the random projections technique, which is easier to implement and computationally faster.
+In addition, complications associated with the kernel approach including choosing the appropriate kernel for specific metrics and finding optimal tuning parameters are avoided.

 The rest of the paper is organized as follows.
-In Section 2, we describe the mapping between metric spaces and how it relates to the central space at the population level.
-The sample estimation and the properties of the estimates are discussed in Section 3.
-The performance of our proposed surrogate-assisted techniques compared to existing methods on synthetic and real data are provided in Sections 4 and 5, respectively.
-The paper concludes with a discussion in Section 6.
+In Section 2, we review some concepts on embedding between metric spaces.
+The ensemble estimates of the central space at the population level are discussed in Section 3.
+In the Section 4, we present a few metric choices for specific metric spaces and the estimation algorithm for the central space.
+The performance of our proposed surrogate-assisted techniques compared to existing methods are provided for synthetic and real data in Sections 5 and 6, respectively.
+The paper concludes with a discussion in Section 7.
 All proofs are relegated to the appendix.